Oxyaine/RainWorldBestiary/README.md

 #### "count" : byte
 `Default = 1`
 A number (max 255) that represents how many times the unlock token, defined by token_type and creature_id, should be registered before this token is considered valid.
 Examples include needing to kill 4-5 of the creature before this module is unlocked (which you would set the value to 4 or 5 depending on what your after), and so on.

+#### "special_data" : string[]
+Special data is data that can be added to unlock tokens to give some specifics about which interactions the player should've had before this unlock token is valid, if all the strings in here are found in the registered unlock token, this will be considered valid.
+You can see more info [here](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#special-data).

+## Operation Type
+The operation this unlock token will perform against the current unlock value of the token.
+See more info [here](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#operation__against__value---operationtype).
+Here is a list of all operations, like with [TokenType](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#unlock-token-types), you can set it as either the name or the id in the JSON file.

+***0 = false, 1 = true***

+* And = 0 : True if both the values are true
+	- 0 : 0 = 0
+	- 1 : 0 = 0
+	- 0 : 1 = 0
+	- 1 : 1 = 1
+* OR = 1 : True if either of the inputs are true
+	- 0 : 0 = 0
+	- 1 : 0 = 1
+	- 0 : 1 = 1
+	- 1 : 1 = 1
+* XOr = 2 : True if either of the inputs are true, but not when both inputs are true
+	- 0 : 0 = 0
+	- 1 : 0 = 1
+	- 0 : 1 = 1
+	- 1 : 1 = 0
+* NAnd = 3 : True if either value is false
+	- 0 : 0 = 1
+	- 1 : 0 = 1
+	- 0 : 1 = 1
+	- 1 : 1 = 0
+* Nor = 4 : True if neither value is true
+	- 0 : 0 = 1
+	- 1 : 0 = 0
+	- 0 : 1 = 0
+	- 1 : 1 = 0
+* XAnd = 4 : True if both values are the same
+	- 0 : 0 = 1
+	- 1 : 0 = 0
+	- 0 : 1 = 0
+	- 1 : 1 = 1

 ## Unlock Token Types